Are you a young LGBTQ+ creative, writer or performer?

 Workshops and mentoring will be facilitated by lead artist Nick Field and guest artists Keith Jarrett, Malik Nashad Sharpe, Olivia Klevron and Spread the Word.

 You might be a poet, a spoken word artist, a theatre or performance maker, a stand-up comedian or all of them at once!
 We want to create a group of artists with diverse backgrounds and practices who are looking to be inventive, creative and open in their approach to making new performance work with their own words.
 Through Pow! you will:

-“Pow! has been absolutely essential for me in establishing my own unique practice as an artist and writer.
+Alex Marlow, Pow!
+2018 participant said: “Pow! has been absolutely essential for me in establishing my own unique practice as an artist and writer.
 The supportive environment in which to experiment and work with such a diverse range of practitioners was vital to this, alongside the invaluable time and physical space in which to workshop ideas.
 Because of Pow!
 I now have a new toolkit and method of working by being exposed to many different artistic approaches, allowing me to form my own hybrid method – it can’t be understated how liberating and mobilizing this has been.”
-Alex Marlow – Pow!
-2018 participant

 How to Apply: